Mickey Mouse Logo

 Mickey Mouse Symbol

-The corporate colors on the logo are now bright and mostly red, black, and white.
-In the earliest logos (before color television), the palette was much more modest and consisted of monochromes.
-The later inscriptions, like the characters, were colored yellow, brick red, and blue, with the addition of black-and-white tones.
+The corporate colors in the logo are now brighter, mostly red, black, and white.
+In the earliest logos (before color television), the palette was much more modest, consisting of monochrome.
+The later inscriptions, like the characters, were colored yellow, brick red, and blue, with black-and-white tones added.